timkuijsten/node-chroot/README.md

 ## Example

-Bind a TCP server to a privileged port before dropping privileges.
+Bind a TCP server to a privileged port, chroot and drop privileges to "wwwuser".

     var net = require('net');
     var chroot = require('chroot');